Applied Information Science/Data Studies Undergraduate Certificate

 Understanding how to classify and access data is the first step to retrieving information and discovering knowledge.

 Learn to take a humanistic approach to big data and small.
-You can enhance your employment options and data literacy by earning an Applied Information Science certificate through the IU School of Informatics and Computing at IUPUI.
+You can enhance your employment options and data literacy by earning an Applied Information Science/Data Studies certificate through the IU School of Informatics and Computing at IUPUI.

 Tools for knowledge